 Thomas Arthur Dunstan

 Ernest Henry Julian

-The land was given to the village by
+The land was given, in trust, to the village by

 The Rt.
 Hon.
 The 8th Viscount Falmouth